moshehoff/FamilyHistory/bios/I11032861/10-family_establishment.md

 ---

-On 27.4.1918 [[Tobl Hochman (Hoffman)|Tobl]] gave birth to her second son Hymen Juda (by his birth certificate) at their home at 22-24 Monger St. He was named after his uncle Hyam who had welcomed [[Moshe משה Hoffman|Morris]] in his adopted land, and who had "bequeathed" him such a good-going business that he too would be wealthy within about four years.
+On 27.4.1918 [Tobl](/profiles/Tobl-Hochman-%28Hoffman%29) gave birth to her second son Hymen Juda (by his birth certificate) at their home at 22-24 Monger St. He was named after his uncle Hyam who had welcomed [Morris](/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman) in his adopted land, and who had "bequeathed" him such a good-going business that he too would be wealthy within about four years.
 Hyam's name was commemorated in the chosen names of other infants.

 According to a newspaper notification in The West Australian of 1.4.1933 the property in Monger St. was registered in Tob'l's name.